+(New decoder time measurement done since v1 of this document)

 Encoder times are not reliable due to a heterogeneous cluster environment.
 Decoder times more reliable.
 As no significant additional calculations are proposed, any differences in times must be due to different QPs/bitrates.
 The average bitrate of the full CTC is within ±1% of average anchor bitrate.

+The difference in BD-Rate gains between VTM and ECM are mainly due to VTM CTC uses 10 second sequences while ECM CTC restrict encoding to 5 seconds of the sequences.
+VTM results for 5 second sequences are as following: